srid/emanote/README.md

 Create beautiful websites -- such as personal webpage, blog, wiki, Zettelkasten, notebook, knowledge-base, documentation, etc. from future-proof plain-text notes and arbitrary data -- with live preview that updates in real-time.

+**Project Status**: Alpha status, but usable for generating documentation sites (see examples below).
+HTML templates are yet to be finalized.
+More features are being worked on (see tasks below).

 ## Installing and using

 ```bash